NkVaishnav/Vaishnav_Physical_design/README.md

 endmodule

 ```
+Q1 will go to 1 after a clock to q delay of the flipflop so the second flipflop also samples 0.
+So, no optimization can be done in this

 The above code has been simulated with a testbench for getting the exact optimization requirement and the output is mentioned below